 Bubur Ketan Hitam - Glutinous Black Rice Sweet Porridge

 - 2 fresh pandan leaves

 - 100-150 gram palm sugar (or regular sugar)

 - 4 tablespoon thick coconut milk (or coconut cream)

 - Soak glutinous black rice in cold water for 4 hours, preferrably overnight, drained.

 - In a soup pot, add the glutinous rice, water, pandan leaves, and salt and bring to boil.
 Cook until the liquid has thickened.

 - Reduce heat, cover the lid and simmer until it reaches a porridge like consistency.

 - Add the sugar and stir until sugar has fully dissolved.
 Turn off the heat.

-- Divide into serving bowls and add 1 tablespoon of thick coconut milk per serving.
+- Divide into serving bowls and add 1 tablespoon of thick coconut milk (or coconut cream) per serving.